OSX-RSPlug-a/sOmn9/README.md

 3 - Run command:

         - docker-compose -f THENAME.yaml up -d

   So there are 3 containers on ports:

-    localhost:9000 (Composer to administrate your containers on browser);
+    localhost:9000 (Portainer a cli view to administrate your containers on browser);

     0.0.0.0:8081 (mongo-express server; For the cli admin your Schemas from moongoDb );